Exotic Fusion Systems Related to Sporadic Simple Groups (Version With Code): Fusion Systems on a Sylow -subgroup of

 In an abuse of notation, we suppress the isomorphism between $S$ and a Sylow $3$-subgroup of $\Sp_6(3)$ and let $E_1, E_2, E_3$ be subgroups of $\mathrm{Co}_1$ or of $\Sp_6(3)$ where appropriate.

 We also note the following characterizations of $E_1, E_2$ and $E_3$ from their embeddings in $S$.

-\begin{itemize} \item $E_1$ is the unique subgroup of $S$ of order $3^8$ such that $\Phi(E_1)=\Phi(R)$, where $R$ is the preimage in $S$ of $Z(S/J(S))$ and has order $3^7$. \item $E_2=C_S(Z_2(S))$. \item $E_3$ is the unique subgroup $Q$ of $S$ of order $3^8$ which is not equal to $E_1$ but satisfies $\mho^1(Q)=Z(S)$. \end{itemize}
+\begin{itemize} \item $E_1$ is the unique subgroup of $S$ of order $3^8$ such that $\Phi(E_1)=\Phi(Y)$, where $Y$ is the preimage in $S$ of $Z(S/\mathbf{J})$ and has order $3^7$. \item $E_2=C_S(Z_2(S))$. \item $E_3$ is the unique subgroup $X$ of $S$ of order $3^8$ which is not equal to $E_1$ but satisfies $\mho^1(X)=Z(S)$. \end{itemize}

-In particular, $E_1$, $E_2$ and $E_3$ are characteristic subgroups of $S$.
-In what follows, we take several liberties with the determination of various characteristic subgroups of the $E_i$, but all of these properties are easily verified by computer.
+In particular, $E_1$, $E_2$ and $E_3$ are characteristic subgroups of $S$, and so too is $\mathbf{R}=E_2\cap E_3$.
+In what follows, we take several liberties with the determination of various characteristic subgroups of the $E_i$, but all of these properties are easily verified by computer (e.g. using MAGMA and taking $S$ to be a Sylow $3$-subgroup of $\Sp_6(3)$).

 \begin{proposition} Let $\fs=\fs_S(\Sp_6(3))$.
 Then $\mathcal{E}(\fs)=\{E_1, E_2, E_3\}$. \end{proposition} \begin{proof} This is a consequence of the Borel--Tits theorem \cite[Corollary 3.1.6]{GLS3}. \end{proof}